1Nebula/Stactize/README.md

 | Reinstate | User has resolved their billing issues                    |
 | Delete    | User has cancelled their subscription                     |

 An orchestrator can be any application that can receive and send messages via the AMQP 1.0 protocol.
-Connections can be achieved via [supported client libraries](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview#client-libraries) that exist for multiple languages, [direct integrations](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview#client-libraries) Microsoft and Azure-native services or the [Service Bus SDK](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-samples), which is also available for multiple platforms.
+Connections can be achieved using [supported client libraries](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview#client-libraries) that exist for multiple languages, using [direct integrations](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview#integration) with Microsoft and Azure-native services or using the [Service Bus SDK](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-samples), which is also available for multiple platforms.

 # Getting Started